 Founded in 2012 by Colorado (USA) musician Scott Johnson, World Singing Day brings people together in their communities all around the world through the simple act of singing together.

-World Singing Day is not religious or political, nor does it promote any one country or culture.
-Rather, it encourages people to put aside their differences and celebrate what we all share as human beings.
-World Singing Day is for everyone, regardless of your race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, and age.
+World Singing Day is not religious or political, and encourages people to put aside their differences and celebrate what we all share as human beings.
+World Singing Day is for everyone, regardless of your race, color, national origin, religion, sex, gender identity, sexual orientation, disability, singing ability, and age.

 World Singing Day is a joyful community experience for musicians and non-musicians alike, from shower singers to celebrities, as they gather in their communities and sing together without the pressure of performing.